How to book a course?

 The vocational upper secondary schools' teaching rooms for metalworking only are considered permanent, specially adapted workshop rooms.
 Thus, there is no requirement for a certificate for the vocational school teacher.
 If teaching takes place in rooms that are used for more than just metalworking, including woodworking, this is not to be considered permanent, specially adapted workshop rooms.
 There is then a requirement for a certificate for the vocational school teacher.
 Source: Stiftelsen Norsk brannvernforening

 Both the insurance industry and Norwegian authorities set requirements for the performance of hot work.
-Requirements from the authorities are laid down and described in Norwegian laws and regulations.

 Central legislation

-Key laws are the Working Environment Act and the Fire and Explosion Protection Act.
-These describe in a general way how to behave in risky work.
-Among important regulations that have specific provisions for hot work is the Regulations on the Performance of Work.
-It sets requirements for risk assessment when using equipment that can produce heat or sparks, and that flammable material in the vicinity of the workplace must be removed or shielded with non-flammable material.
-Responsibility for information and training lies with the employer with the participation of employees and other personnel with HSE tasks.
+It requires risk assessment when using equipment that can produce heat or sparks, and that flammable materials in the vicinity of the workplace must be removed or shielded with non-flammable material.
+The responsibility for information and training lies with the employer with the participation of employees and other personnel with HSE tasks.

 Fire prevention measures